dhananjay12/cheatsheets/DevTools.md

 Note - If you have colima as docker, you need to have a DOCKER_HOST env variable poiting to that.

+Copying logs directly is not possible from the default UI.
+To do the same follow following steps

+* Press m to attach to container

+* Copy logs

+* Return to lazydocker by pressing ctrl-c

 # Json log Viewer

 View Json logs locally - [Github](https://github.com/gistia/json-log-viewer)